 Train-wreck imminent, your reputation about to fall.
 Dancefloor soon to turn into a barren wasteland.
 Do you get over your moral obligation against sync and correct your mistake?

 I don't see any issue in fixing a bad mix with sync.
 I have done that twice live in my history.
 It really saved the show.
-Call it a repair tool, a tool that stops you getting boo'ed off stage.
+Call it a repair tool, a tool that stops you getting booed off the stage.

 Let's face it, if you use sync in this sense, you know you need to beatmatch, and using sync is not ideal.
 But so much happens in a booth, some things you can't control.
 For example, the last time I recovered a mix with sync was when I was trying to fend away some drunk guy whilst beatmatching.